nkschulzk/schoolblog/_posts/2024-02-30-Scraping-Your-Way-To-Strategic-Skiing.md

 ## Conclusion
 In this blog post, I've outlined my approach to ethical data collection and scraping practices using Python and data from Wunderground.
 By respecting terms of service, implementing robust scraping code, and adhering to best practices, I successfully gathered weather data for analyzing skiing conditions in resorts worldwide, crucial for strategic decision-making at Veil Resorts.

 Stay tuned for my next blog post, where I'll delve into the exciting world of exploratory data analysis (EDA) using the dataset we've created.
-In the meantime, feel free to explore the code and documentation in my GitHub repository linked below.
+In the meantime, please comment below.
+I would love to see how you could implement a Selenium approach to solving this scraping problem as well!

 GitHub Repository: [here](https://github.com/nkschulzk/webscraping-project)